hottbox/hottbox/docs/source/development_guide/how_to_contribute.rst

    This basically builds the extension in place and creates a link to the development directory

-4. Next, create a branch to hold your changes.
-It is a good practice not to work on the ``master`` branch
+4. It is a good practice not to work on the ``master`` branch as it should contain only production ready state of the code.
+In case of ``hottbox``, this corresponds to the version available on `pypi.org <https://pypi.org/project/hottbox/>`_.
+Therefore, all development is taking place on ``develop`` branch and for each new feature we advise to create a new branch that stems from ``develop``.
    ::

+      $ git checkout develop
       $ git checkout -b my-feature

 5. Work on this copy, on your computer, using Git to do the version control.
 In order to record your changes in Git, do